Principal-and-interest home loans explained

-When you make principal and interest repayments, you're paying off the money you've borrowed and the interest at the same time.
+When you make principal-and-interest repayments, you're paying off the money you've borrowed and the interest at the same time.
 It's the fastest way to pay off your home loan debt.

-Home loans with principal and interest repayments are the most common home loan type in Australia.
-Principal is just the money you've borrowed.
+• Home loans with principal-and-interest repayments are the most common loan type in Australia.
+Principal is the money you borrow.
 You repay this, with interest charged by the lender on top.
-With principal and interest repayments you repay some of the loan amount and some interest at the same time.
-This means you reduce your overall debt with each repayment.

-Interest is money charged on top of the loan principal.
-The amount of interest you pay is determined by your home loan's interest rate.
-The size of your loan principal also affects the amount of interest charged.
-The more you borrow, the more interest you pay.
+Interest is charged on top of the loan principal.
+The amount of interest you pay is determined by your home loan's interest rate and the size of your loan principal.

-How principal and interest home loans work
+How principal-and-interest home loans work

 Here's a simple example using Finder's home loan repayment calculator: